KhadijehValipour/Snake_AI/readme.md

 The project is written in python and uses the arcade library for the game.

-##  how to generate dataset

-Snake moves automatically with rules (if, else, for, while, etc) and write information in a `dataset.csv` file with pandas

  ## How to install

 ``` pip install -r requirments.txt ```